vrnetlab/vrnetlab/README.md

  * DOCKER_REGISTRY - the URL to the docker registry, like reg.example.com:5000

 Next you need to add the actual virtual router images to the git repository.
-You can create a separate branch where you add the images as to avoid certain git merge issues.
+You can create a separate branch where you add the images as to avoid potential git merge issues.
 ```
 git checkout -b images